Preview

 Aim and Scope

-Latest updates: 16.02.2022
+Latest updates: 29.01.2026

-• mathematical modeling of objects, processes and phenomena;
+• mathematical modeling of objects, processes, and phenomena;

-• reliability and protection of information;
+• information reliability and security;

 • information technologies for product and process design;

-• robots, robotic and human-machine systems;
+• robots, robotic, and human-machine systems;

-• space informatics;
+• space informatics.

 Section Policies